Nursing Clinical Resource Laboratory

-The Nursing Clinical Resource Laboratory provides a controlled environment where nursing students learn, practice, and refine the skills needed to function in the clinical setting.
-The lab is designed in such a way as to simulate the patient care setting and specialty practice areas.
-The students have the opportunity to learn fundamental nursing skills as well as the advanced nursing skills that they will encounter in clinical practice.
-The development of critical thinking skills is also an integral part of the lab experience.
+The Nursing Clinical Resource Laboratory (NCRL) provides a controlled educational environment where nursing students put knowledge into practice and refine the skills needed to be competent in the clinical setting.
+The lab is designed to simulate the patient care setting and specialty practice areas.
+Students have the opportunity to learn fundamental nursing skills as well as the advanced nursing skills that they will encounter in clinical practice.
+The development of critical thinking is also an integral part of the lab experience.

-This milieu is a vital component of the academic preparation of students as they journey toward becoming practitioners of the art and science of nursing.
+This milieu is a vital component of the academic preparation of students as they become practitioners of the art and science of nursing.

 The integration of technology into clinical practice is achieved through lab experiences that provide hands-on skills augmented by computer interactives.
 The virtual intravenous trainer provides students with the opportunity to learn intravenous skills and to practice within a virtual environment.
 Human patient simulators add to the realism of patient care.
 Simulation scenarios are chosen to enhance the learning experience through decision making and prioritization.